kevtronix/Blogfolio/README.md

 * Content Modification: Welcome page and About page edited
 * Deployed Website to self hosted server
-* CI/CD: Integrate with Github actions and make sure that each commit can directly go towards updating the server
+* CI/CD: Integrate with Github actions and make sure that each commit can directly go towards updating personal server
 * Fix viewing issue with the homepage and projects page (grid)
 * Responsiveness: Enhance the website's design to better accommodate smaller scale devices, ensuring a positive user experience across all device types.
+* Host the project on Google Cloud while server is being set up

 * TODO:
-    * Host the project on Google Cloud while server is being set up
-    * Blog functionality
+    * Blog functionality - connected to database
     * Image showcase
     * Animations: Add animations to each of the pages/cards to make the website more interactive and visually appealing.
     * Implement tests in order to ensure
+    * Create a workflow to allow CI/CD to work for google cloud
+    * Implement animations

 ## Status
-Project is: _in progress_
+Project is: _ongoing_

 ---